arcanis/clipanion/README.md

 #### `@Command.String({required?: boolean})`

 Specifies that the command accepts a positional argument.
 By default it will be required, but this can be toggled off.
+Note that Clipanion supports required positional arguments both at the beginning and the end of the positional argument list (which allows you to build CLI for things like `cp`).

 #### `@Command.String(optionNames: string, {tolerateBoolean?: boolean})`

 Specifies that the command accepts an option that takes an argument.
+Arguments can be specified on the command line using either `--foo=ARG` or `--foo ARG`.
+Because of this, options that accept an argument must, by default, receive one on the CLI (ie `--foo --bar` wouldn't be valid if `--foo` accepts an argument).

-If the `tolerateBoolean` option is set, it means that the option will act like a boolean flag if it doesn't have a value.
-Note that with this option on, arguments values can only be specified using `=`.
-It is off by default.
+This behaviour can be toggled off if the `tolerateBoolean` option is set.
+In this case, the option will act like a boolean flag if it doesn't have a value.
+Note that with this option on, arguments values can only be specified using the `--foo=ARG` syntax.

 ```ts
 class RunCommand extends Command {